 Just because you’ve decided refinancing makes sense for the type of student loans you have doesn’t mean you’ll actually get the better loan terms you want.
 That will ultimately depend on your credit history and score.

 Most lenders have fairly strict requirements for whom they’ll let into their club.
 For starters, you’ll generally need a credit score between 650 to 680 — but that’s only to meet basic eligibility requirements.

-PRO TIP: To receive the best student loan refinance rates, you should have a FICO score of about 750 or above.
+PRO TIP: To receive the best student loan refinance rates, you (or your co-signer) should have a good credit score — about 750 or above.

 If your score comes back lower than you anticipated, then your next step should be pulling your credit report to find out what’s affecting your score.
 Or you can find a co-signer (more on that below).

 3. Compare rates among lenders